 3. The University shall (a) apply the income of the Permanent Endowment; and (b) apply the income and, in its discretion, the capital of the remainder of the Fund for the advancement of education for the benefit of the public as follows:

-(1) by establishing and contributing to the maintenance costs of the post of Beit Professor of the History of the British Commonwealth (“the Professor”)
+(1) by establishing and contributing to the maintenance costs of the post of Beit Professor of Global and Imperial History (“the Professor”).

 (2) the payment of the Beit Prize and of the Examiners for that prize (“the Prize”);